ValeriyEmelyanov/Steganography-and-Cryptography/README.md

 # Steganography and Cryptography

-Using encryption to send secret messages, hideing message in an image.
+Using encryption to send secret messages, hiding message in an image.
 Kotlin training project from JetBrains Academy.

 ### In project